jkyeung/ileusion_node/readme.md

 ### `object IBMi#QSH(string)`

-Execute a CL command on the remote server.
+Execute a Qshell command on the remote server.

 Returns a JSON transaction object.